krajeshj/Streetcar0719/ExploratoryDataAnalysis.md

 ### 1. Introduction

 I am using Datasets provided by Cincinnati Area Geographic Information System (CAGIS).
-The property tax values for 10 years were provided by the Assessors office in fixed-width format which was then coverted to csv files using R. A Street car is being introduced in the City of Cincinnati.
+A Street car is being introduced in the City of Cincinnati.
 Its economic benefit is being analyzed and forecast in this Project.
 A Buffer zone has been established around the street-car route.
-It is further divided into CORE, CENTER and EDGE.
-Parcels within these buffer zones have been subset.
+It is further divided into CORE, CENTER and EDGEA subset of features have been seleced from the original .csv file.
 In the following section we explore the data in 3 csv files by plotting the market Land Value and a count of onbservations catergorized by Existing Land Use Code.

 ### 2. Pre-Procesing